Bachelor of Science

 Semester 5

-• Complete 2 additional anthropology courses and 1 related foundation course
+• Complete 2 additional anthropology courses and 1 related course

 • 2.5 GPA required for all critical-tracking courses